 A hub serves as a central point to which all of the hosts in a network connect to.
-It is an OSI layer 1 device.
-It receives a signal from one port and sends it out to all other ports.
-Sometimes it is called a multiport repeater (photo credit: Wikipedia)
+A Hub is an OSI Layer 1 device and has no concept of Ethernet frames or addressing.
+It simply receives a signal from one port and sends it out to all other ports.
+Here is an example 4-port Ethernet hub (source: Wikipedia):

 Like hubs, a switch is used to connect multiple hosts together, but it has many advantages over a hub.
 Switch is an OSI Layer 2 device, which means that it can inspect received traffic and make forwarding decisions.
 Each port on a switch is a separate collision domain and can run in a full duplex mode (photo credit: Wikipedia).

 How switches work

 Let’s take a look at the following example:

 Host A is trying to communicate with Host B and sends a packet.
 A packet arrives at the switch, which looks at the destination MAC address.
 The switch then searches that address in its MAC address table.
 If the MAC address is found, the switch then forwards the packet only to the port that connected to the frame’s destination.
 If the MAC address is not found, the switch will flood the frame out all other ports.
 To learn which MAC address is associated with which port, switches examine the source MAC addresses of the receiving packet and store that MAC addresses in their MAC address table.

 A MAC address table lists which MAC address is connected to which port.
 It is used by switches to make forwarding decisions.
 The table is populated by examining the source MAC address of the incoming packet.
 If the source MAC address of a packet is not present in the table, the switch adds an entry to it’s MAC address table.